dtg01100/fplaunchwrapper/packaging/README.md

 bash /usr/lib/fplaunchwrapper/install.sh
 ```

 When you run `install.sh`, you'll be prompted whether to enable automatic updates.
+Systemd units are not enabled by default; enabling them is a user action and signals intent.

 ### Fedora/RHEL/openSUSE